 A mapping from argument values to a return value.

 You can call a function by writing a comma-separated list of function arguments enclosed in parentheses directly after the function name.
 Additionally, you can pass any number of trailing content blocks arguments to a function after the normal argument list.
 If the normal argument list would become empty, it can be omitted.
 Typst supports positional and named arguments.
-The former are identified by position and type, while the later are written as name: value.
+The former are identified by position and type, while the latter are written as name: value.

 Within math mode, function calls have special behaviour.
 See the math documentation for more details.